WAZE-TV: As a religious independent station

-The station signed on October 15, 1983, as WLCN, the market's first independent television station.
-It originally ran mostly Christian programming (the call letters presumably stood for "Local Christian Network") along with segments of HSN Spree.
-After WEVV-TV, which signed on a month later, became a charter Fox affiliate in 1987, WLCN was the only over-the-air source of non-network programming in the Illinois–Indiana–Kentucky tri-state area for 11 years.
-However, cable systems piped in either WTTV in Indianapolis (now a CBS affiliate) or KPLR-TV in St. Louis (now a CW affiliate), depending on the location.
+The station signed on the air with its inaugural broadcast on October 15, 1983, as WLCN, the market's first independent television station.
+It originally ran mostly Christian programming along with segments of Home Shopping Spree.
+After WEVV-TV (channel 44), which signed on a month later, became a charter Fox affiliate in 1987, WLCN was the only over-the-air source of non-network programming in the Illinois–Indiana–Kentucky tri-state area for 11 years.
+However, cable systems piped in either WTTV in Indianapolis or KPLR-TV in St. Louis, depending on the location.

-At the time of its inception, the station was owned by locally based non-profit Life Anew Ministries, who began their television venture by airing a locally produced Christian programming on the Madisonville area's public access station on cable.
+At the time of its inception, the station was owned by locally based non-profit Life Anew Ministries, who began their television venture by airing locally-produced Christian programming on the Madisonville area's public access station on cable.
 Before WLCN came on the air, the ministry leased a channel from the local cable company to air its Christian programming.
-Once on the air, the religious independent format was available free of charge for all viewers.
-The studios were originally located at the Life Anew Ministries headquarters along with its church and its Christian academy.
-However, the operation of the station did not go without financial difficulty as the station relied mostly on church resources and the station's supporters.
+Once the station went on the air, the religious independent format was available free of charge for all viewers.
+The studios were originally located at the Life Anew Ministries headquarters alongside its church and its Christian academy.
+However, the operation of the station did not go without financial difficulty as the station relied mostly on church resources and the station's supporters as it was a nonprofit venture.

 On May 20, 1986, the station attempted to erect a new transmission tower at a site near Earlington in order to expand signal reach, but it collapsed during construction due to unknown causes.
 Even with a technical upgrade with a finally-completed new tower and increase in signal power to 1.2 million watts in 1992, the station still had difficulty paying its debts, thus leading the station to extend its telethons for several nights.

 Life Anew defaulted on its debts in 1991.
 However, an unknown "Good Samaritan" who heard of the station's financial troubles bought the church building after the 1992 telethons, thus bringing the ministry the financial help needed to keep the station on the air.
 Nightly church services, along with family programming and fare from the Inspirational Network, became part of the station's broadcast schedule by 1993.